As an Amazon Associate I earn from qualifying purchases.

 - 2 tablespoons chopped fresh dill or chives, for garnish

-- To make the chowder, melt the butter in a Dutch over or other soup pot set over medium heat.
-Add the bacon and fry, stirring and turning often, until crispy, about 6 to 8 minutes.
-Add the onion and celery and saute until soft, about another 4 to 5 minutes.
-Add the potatoes and the salmon broth and being to a simmer.
+- Sauté the onion and celery in the bacon fat, stirring often, until they are soft, about 4 to 5 minutes.
+Add the potatoes and the salmon broth and bring to a simmer.
 Add salt to taste.
 Cook until the potatoes are tender, about 15 to 20 minutes.

 - When the potatoes are tender, add the corn and the chunks of salmon.
 Cook gently until the salmon is just cooked through, about 5 minutes.
-Turn off the heat and stir in the dill, heavy cream and black pepper.
-Serve at once.
+Turn off the heat and stir in the chopped bacon, dill, heavy cream and black pepper.